KKaraman/readMeGenerator/README.md

 ## Installation

-run "node index.js" at the terminal window
+run "node index.js" at the terminal

 ## Usage

-Everytime you create a new repo, use this file to generate ReadMe files.
+to create a readme file for every repository that you create

 ## License